AliDeWeb/Online-Shop/README.md

 - **Homepage:** A single-page website dedicated to the buying and selling of electronic devices such as headphones, chargers, phones, and more.
 - **Responsive Design:** The site is designed to provide a seamless user experience across various devices.

+## View Online

+You can view the live version of the project by following this [link](https://alideweb.github.io/Online-Shop/).

 ## Technologies Used

 - HTML